tagion/website-home/docs/index.md

 ## Open Rules

 **Aanybody can be part of the network**.
-The rules are fully controlled by the network via weighted voting, making sure the system serves the interests of majority.
+The rules are controlled by the network via weighted voting, thus the system serves the interests of majority.

 </div>
 </div>